web3rover/supply-chain/README.md

 This project demonstrates creating a Supply Chain on blockchain.

-To run the tests using the following commands:
+To run the tests use the following commands:

 ```shell
 npm install